-Debt Service Pattern - The preferred debt service method is level principal, however, new debt should be structured to coincide with the retirement of past debt to lessen the impact upon the mill rate and to keep debt service costs at or below 7% of the operating budget.
-Debt that is being funded outside of tax revenues (i.e. WPCA Sewer Use Fees) shall not be included within the 7% unless the fund responsible for the debt payments is financially unstable and it is anticipated that the Town will be called upon to make debt payments from the general fund.
+Debt Service Pattern - The preferred debt service method is level principal, however, new debt should be structured to coincide with the retirement of past debt to lessen the impact upon the mill rate and to keep debt service costs at or below 6-8% 7% of the operating budget.
+Debt that is being funded outside of tax revenues (i.e. WPCA Sewer Use Fees) shall not be included within the 6-8% 7% unless the fund responsible for the debt payments is financially unstable and it is anticipated that the Town will be called upon to make debt payments from the general fund.
+The Board of Finance will review the debt service percent of operating on an annual basis and formally set the target debt as percent of operating during the budget process.